eropple/nestjs-auth/README.md

 that are rejected.
 It's harder to debug and harder to reason about.)

 ### How It Works ###
 There's perilously little magic in `@eropple/nestjs-auth`.
-It provides two interceptors, `HttpAuthnInterceptor` and `HttpAuthzInterceptor`, which need to be attached to a module for injection (we'll cover that later).
+It provides one interceptor, `HttpAuthxInterceptor`, which needs to be attached to a module for injection (we'll cover that later).
 These interceptors use their startup config and a set of decorators applied to handler methods to determine who's allowed to access what.

+**NOTE:** Version 0.2.x used two interceptors.
+This proved to be not-that-great if you wanted to use a request-scoped `nestjs-auth` (for example, you use request-scoped services in your rights tree), because even after the NestJS 6.5 fixes that allow you to properly do request-scoped interceptors the ordering of them is undefined.
+In practice, they load in the order they're declared, but I don't really want to rely on that and I don't think you should either, so 0.3.0 collapses them into a single interceptor.

 #### Authentication ###
-- `HttpAuthnInterceptor` retrieves an identity (PASETO token, session token string, etc.) through a user-defined function.
+- The _authn step_ retrieves an identity (PASETO token, session token string, etc.) through a user-defined function.
 This identity is stashed on the request object, turning it from an Express `Request` (from the NodeJS `http` package) into an `IdentifiedExpressRequest`, which we define as adding the `identity` property.
 This property is an `IdentityBill`, which contains a _principal_ ("who is this?"), a _credential_ ("what says that they're them?"), and a set of _scopes_ that we'll use to authorize access to some resources.
 If the user function determines that the identity is invalid--it's been revoked or has expired over time, for example--then that function can return `false`, and the requestor will immediately receive 401 Unauthorized.
-- `HttpAuthnInterceptor` checks that identity.
+- The _authz step_ checks that identity.
 If no identity was found, it attaches to the request an _anonymous identity_, which can be given a set of scopes of its own.
 - `HttpAuthnInterceptor` inspects the controller and its handler.
 By default, _all endpoints_ require authentication, but you can decorate your handlers with `@AuthnOptional()` to allow anonymous identities or with